Treason (The Grimoire Saga #2) by S.M. Boyce (2012)

 pooled ink Review:

 This whole series has been an awesome surprise.
-I had the first book sitting on my Nook gathering i-Dust because the idea was something that could go either very wrong or very right and I really didn’t want to read it and be disappointed.
+I had the first book sitting on my Nook gathering i-Dust not only because life was a bit overwhelming at the time but because the idea was something that could go either very wrong or very right and I really didn’t want to read it and be disappointed.
 Well, I wasn’t!
 And this sequel is just as great!

 These books are such a fast read because they’re just so interesting and fast-paced.
 There are a few moments that are tranquil and calm and allow you to catch your breath and simply drink in the characters and the land of Ourea but other moments are full of plots, action, schemes, plans, romance, betrayal, and more.
 Yeah, I said AND MORE.

-The beginning was perhaps a tad slow but once the action started you forgot about that and you were focused on nothing else but the journey.
+The beginning felt perhaps a tad slow but only because I was so excited to discover what would happen next that it made me impatient (which is silly because rushing would mean I’d miss things!) but soon enough the action started and I forgot about that and became focused on nothing else but the journey.